 Why the crunch?
 Well, I added Lemon Oreos.
 You heard me right.
 Lemon cookies inside of lemon cookies.

 I loved the idea of having a bit of crunch in the cookies, but I also have a weakness for chewy doughy cookies.
-So, I used some Sugar Free JELL-O lemon gelatin to keep them soft chewy.

-First, chop up those lemon Oreos!
-They don’t need to be tiny.
+Chop Oreos.
+The oreo pieces don’t need to be tiny.
 Just move the knife over them until they’re in bite sized pieces.

-Next, fold in white chocolate morsels and chopped Oreos carefully.
+Add Extras.
+Fold in white chocolate morsels and chopped Oreos carefully.
 You want to avoid turning them into crumbs as you integrate the Oreo pieces in to the lemon cookie dough.

+Bake.
 Use a rounded spoon or cookie dough scoop to scoop the dough onto a prepared cookie sheet.
 Bake them for 10 -13 minutes.
 Cool them on the cookie sheet for a minute or two after they come out of the oven, then transfer them to a wire rack to finish cooling.

 Eat and enjoy!